-- A concussion should be suspected. - The child is not to return to the activity under any circumstances, - Call the parent to tell them of the accident and ask them to take the child to the doctor that day. - Record any changes while waiting for pick up on the form and call 911 if child's condition worsens - Comfort the child until their parent arrives.
-The child must not be left alone.
+- A concussion should be suspected. - They are not to return to the activity under any circumstances, - Call the parent/emergency contact to tell them of the accident and ask them to go to the doctor that day. - Record any changes on the form while waiting for pick up and call 911 if the condition worsens - Comfort them until the emergency contact arrives.
+Do not leave them alone.